Giants go extras to win 11-8 after Diamondbacks rally

+PHOENIX (AP) — Buster Posey didn’t have the best night at the plate, yet the Giants’ All-Star catcher impressed manager Gabe Kapler with his tenaciousness — and his baserunning.

-PHOENIX (AP) — Buster Posey doubled in the go-ahead run in the 10th inning Monday night and the San Francisco Giants escaped with an 11-8 victory over the Arizona Diamondbacks.
+Posey doubled in the go-ahead run in the 10th inning for San Francisco, then hustled to third on a fly ball to set up a bigger inning as the Giants beat the Arizona Diamondbacks 11-8 on Monday night.

-The Giants extended their NL West lead to 3 1/2 games over the idle Los Angeles Dodgers.
-But despite leading the Diamondbacks 7-1 in the fifth, it wasn’t easy.

-Posey’s double scored Brandon Crawford, who was the runner at second to start the 10th.
-Posey then scored on Steven Duggar’s single against Miguel Aguilar (0-1) and Donovan Solano’s squeeze bunt brought in Austin Slater, who had been intentionally walked.
+Before the 10th inning at-bat, Posey, who entered the game batting .329, had managed a bases-loaded walk, but had been hitless.
+He lined Miguel Aguilar’s pitch to deep left field to score Brandon Crawford, who began the 10th at second base.
+Posey, not known for his speed, tagged up and made it to third on Alex Dickerson’s fly to center.

+“I don’t know that Buster was seeing the ball well today, but he was just super tough,” Kapler said.
+“The baserunning play, he understood how important it was to be on third base.”

 San Francisco built its lead on the strength of Alex Dickerson’s grand slam in a five-run fifth.
+Dickerson broke an 0-for-17 slump with his homer off reliever J.B.
+Bukauskas.

+“It hasn’t been the greatest year for me, but I know what I’m capable of,” said Dickerson, whose slam was the third of his career.
+His most recent one came in 2019, also at Chase Field.
+“I’d been waiting to do that all year.”

 But the Diamondbacks, who have the worst record in the big leagues at 33-74, chased San Francisco starter Anthony DeSclafani in their half of the fifth on two-run homers from pinch hitter Josh Reddick and Asdrubal Cabrera.

 The Diamondbacks tied it with three runs against reliever Jay Jackson in the seventh, including Christian Walker’s two-run double.